TRISTAN-ORF/RiboTIE/README.md

 h5_path : my_experiment.h5
 ```

-When running RIBO-former, the following steps are performed:
+When running RiboTIE, the following steps are performed:

 1. Parse all data to a HDF5 database (`h5_path`)